Émile Janssens: Later life

 Janssens returned to Belgium, via the French Congo.
-Returning to Brussels, and professing to be retired, he publicly approached a statue of King Leopold II, the founder of the Congo Free State (the antecedent of the Belgian Congo), then bowed his head and announced "Sire, they've messed it all up" ("Sire, ils vous l'ont cochonné").
+Returning to Brussels, and professing to be retired, he publicly approached a statue of King Leopold II, the founder of the Congo Free State (the antecedent of the Belgian Congo), then bowed his head and announced "Sire, they've made a pig's ear of it" ("Sire, ils vous l'ont cochonné").
 The comment was widely reported and, because it appeared to criticize politicians and their decision to grant independence to the colony, it became a popular slogan for Belgian pro-colonialist groups.
 In his later years he wrote widely on his experience of the Congo Crisis and of Congolese history of the colonial period in general.
 He is particularly noted for his 1979 work on the history of the Force Publique.

 In 1964, Janssens unsuccessfully stood as lead candidate for the minor far-right Parti national (National Party) party in the local elections.
 The party was closely associated with the neocolonialist Amitiés Belgo-Katangaises movement which supported the secession of the Katanga from the Congo.
 From 1983 to 1989, he served as head of the Belgian nationalist organization Pro Belgica.